Advanced lead gen strategies

 | Post content on LinkedIn | Strategy 2 (your own post engagement) - warmest leads possible |

-| Know your competitors | Strategy 1 (competitor mining) - their audience is your audience |
+| Know your competitors | Strategy 1 (competitor research) - their audience is your audience |

 | Need precise targeting | Strategy 4 (deep qualification) or Strategy 5 (Sales Navigator) |